codibre/nestjs-context/libs/base-nestjs-app/README.md

 ### CORS and Versioning

-- CORS is enabled by default
+- **CORS is enabled by default** with permissive settings (`origin: true, credentials: true`)
+- Set `cors: false` to explicitly disable CORS
+- Set `cors: ['https://example.com', 'https://app.example.com']` to allow specific origins only
 - API versioning is pre-configured
 - Both can be customized through NestJS standard configuration